apache/beam/website/www/site/content/en/documentation/basics.md

  * [Design your pipeline](/documentation/pipelines/design-your-pipeline)
  * [Create your pipeline](/documentation/pipeline/create-your-pipeline)

-### PTransforms
+### PTransform

 A `PTransform` (or transform) represents a data processing operation, or a step, in your pipeline.
-A transform can be applied to one or more input `PCollection` objects.
-You provide processing logic in the form of a function object (colloquially referred to as “user code”), and your user code is applied to each element of the input PCollection (or more than one PCollection).
+A transform is usually applied to one or more input `PCollection` objects.
+Transforms that read input are an exception; these transforms might not have an input `PCollection`.

+You provide transform processing logic in the form of a function object (colloquially referred to as “user code”), and your user code is applied to each element of the input PCollection (or more than one PCollection).
 Depending on the pipeline runner and backend that you choose, many different workers across a cluster might execute instances of your user code in parallel.
-The user code that runs on each worker generates the output elements that are added to the zero or more output `PCollection` objects.
+The user code that runs on each worker generates the output elements that are added to zero or more output `PCollection` objects.

 The Beam SDKs contain a number of different transforms that you can apply to your pipeline’s PCollections.
 These include general-purpose core transforms,